addshore/browser-facebook-advert-interest-cleaner/README.md

 ### For builds

-MAke sure you update the version number everywhere & the date that is displayed in the UI.
+Make sure you update the version number everywhere & the date that is displayed in the UI.

     npm run build chrome
     npm run build firefox